therealnugget/c-game/README.md

+Instructions for executing and playing game:

+The executable for the game is located in "c-game/x64/Debug/cGame.exe".
+Alternatively, you can open "cGame.sln" in microsoft visual studio and run the game by pressing "f5".
+The controls are WASD to move, space to attack.

 This is a simple game I wrote in C. I kept the scope relatively small because I didn't use a game engine - just adding collision, physics, rendering, animation, and simple combat behaviour.

 A few interesting features about this project: